MariaTikhonova/threedays/README.md

 Place
 	create:  Create a new place
-	delete:  Delete an existing place
+	destroy: Delete an existing place
 	update:  Update an existing place

 Comment